 Wegovy and Ozempic are the same drugs under different brand names from the pharmaceutical company Novo Nordisk.
-They’re both medications that require a weekly injection with semaglutide as the active ingredient.
+Both medications require a weekly injection with semaglutide as the active ingredient.

-Wegovy is more effective than Ozempic for weight loss and improving blood sugar levels, with similar rates of adverse events and side effects.
+Wegovy is generally more effective than Ozempic for weight loss and improving blood sugar levels due to the higher doses available, with similar rates of adverse events and side effects.

 Semaglutide is a GLP-1 receptor agonist that helps reduce hunger and appetite, allowing you to eat fewer calories, lose weight, and manage your blood sugar levels.

-Ozempic is available to purchase in the UK and U.S. and via prescription from your GP in the UK.
+Ozempic is available to purchase in the UK and U.S. and via prescription from your GP in the UK if you’re living with type 2 diabetes.

 Wegovy is available to purchase in the U.S. and via prescription from your GP in the UK if you have a high BMI and are at risk of type 2 diabetes.